celery/celery/docs/getting-started/next-steps.rst

 Remote Control
 ==============

-If you're using RabbitMQ (AMQP), Redis or Qpid as the broker then you can control and inspect the worker at runtime.
+If you're using RabbitMQ (AMQP), Redis, or Qpid as the broker then you can control and inspect the worker at runtime.

 For example you can see what tasks the worker is currently working on: